ImChong/Practice_LeetCode_C/README.md

     └── solutionName_methodNameXX.c           /* solution method XX source file */
 ```

-- if the question has only one solution, the code structure will be as follows:
+- If the question has only one solution, the code structure will be as follows:

 ```txt
 .